Charging Lithium Batteries with various devices.

 We need something to charge these batteries with.
 And we could just get a standard Lithium Charger with a cradle there you can plug them in a lot like the Ni-Mh batteries.
 But what if I wanted a project to have the battery embedded?
-Or what If I want to including a method of charging right into my project?
+Or what If I want to include a method of charging right into my project?

 I first got one of these from eBay for about $0.56 a piece and I got about 5 plus two weeks shipping time.
 This board from China is using the TP4056 chip.
 These actually work for charging lithium batteries.
 In about 3 hours I was able to charge a battery that was near the end of its usable state at 3.56vdc all the way up to 4.2vdc.
 I, unfortunately, do not have a way to test how much milliamp power it is currently storing (I should invest in one of those) but Using a 5v DC-DC step-up boost converter I was effectively able to take one of my 16850 batteries and use it as a portable USB power charger!
 Which is awesome.
-However, after a bit of reading I found out the way I was using my 16850 was a little on the dangerous side.
-You see, when you salvage batteries from laptop cases and what have you that none of those batteries have any circuit protection what-so-ever!
+However, after a bit of reading, I found out the way I was using my 16850 was a little on the dangerous side.
+You see when you salvage batteries from laptop cases and what have you that none of those batteries have any circuit protection whatsoever!
 So if the connections bridge even on the charging board that catastrophic damage can occur.
-They are used in every cel-phone that is one the market.
-Yet, we place these little bombs against our head and do other terrible things to our phones.
-So why don’t you hear MORE horrific lithium cell-phone related accidents?
+They are used in every cellphone that is on the market.
+Yet, we place these little bombs against our heads and do other terrible things to our phones.
+So why don't you hear MORE horrific lithium cell phone-related accidents?
 The answer is more advanced circuit protection.
-Something more then what the cheapest TP4056 board on eBay will give us.
-You could also buy lithium batteries which have a circuit protection circuit built inside of them (and run the risk of getting crap 2nd or 3rd rate lithium batteries from China) and/or you have a circuit protection system on your charging board.
+Something more than what the cheapest TP4056 board on eBay will give us.
+You could also buy lithium batteries that have a circuit protection circuit built inside of them (and run the risk of getting crap 2nd or 3rd rate lithium batteries from China) and/or you have a circuit protection system on your charging board.